-Make a list of random places like hikes, breweries, food trucks, ice cream shops, coffee cafes, tourist attractions, and museums.
-Make it a point to hit a certain number of each to discover The Best in each category.
-This is a great one for playing tourist in your own area by motivating you to get out and discover new places you may have never felt the nudge to visit before.
+Make a list of destinations like hikes, breweries, food trucks, ice cream shops, coffee cafes, tourist attractions, and museums.
+Make it a point to hit a certain number of each to discover “the best,” in each category.
+This is a great one for feeling like a tourist in your own area.
+It motivates you to get out and discover new businesses and neighborhoods you may have never felt the nudge to visit before.
 Who knows?
 You might just find a new favorite place to frequent.

 History and Hamburger

 I know this one is a little cheesy (see what I did there?) but it’s this theme is the inspiration for expanding your own education, and hunting down the best burger along the way.
-Most of us are surrounded by important locations in American history but, unless you have kids who are interested in or are studying history, you most likely haven’t taken the time to actually visit those places.
+Most of us are surrounded by important locations in American history that we walk or drive by all the time.
+Chances are, you haven’t taken the time to actually visit those places.

 Make it a goal to visit these significant spots in history within your travel radius.
 Broaden your own personal learning while also getting to know a place better.
 From understanding the stories of Indigenous Peoples to discovering landmarks with international significance, these stops will inspire you to expand your worldview.
-Learning about history enriches the mind, encouraging thought, conversation, and critical thinking.
+Learning about history encourages thought, conversation, and critical thinking.

 And, what better way to end a day than with a juicy burger?
-Make it a point to seek out the burger with the highest review to end each day.
+Make it a point to seek out the burger with the best reviews to end your history lessons.

 Maybe a themed end-of-summer bucket list doesn’t really feel like your thing.
 That’s okay.
 Maybe you like to wake up and decide where to go on a whim.
-That’s totally fair.
-However, a little direction might be helpful because, for most of us, not having any direction or guidance can feel chaotic.
+Being spontaneous is fun, but a little direction might be helpful to provide structure to the day.

-So balance your spontaneous instincts by creating a big list with 5-10 “must-do” things or locations.
-This list could include some of the ideas mentioned already like the best coffee shop, tastiest burger, food truck, or ice cream stop but without the unification of a theme.
+So balance your spontaneous instincts by creating a big list with 5-10 “must-do” events, restaurants, stores, or parks.
 Tackling the most beautiful hike, the most strenuous hike, the longest hike, or the most recommended hike are all great hiking goals to wrap up the end of summer.

-Don’t forget to include interpersonal items in this list.
+Don’t forget to include personal items in this list.
 Life can get busy and it’s important to carve out time to spend with those we love.
-Quality time together is just as important as the destinations.
+Quality time together is just as important as destinations and to-dos.
 Add things like a cozy night around the campfire, a morning coffee date, or a dinner party with friends under the stars to the list.

 End of Summer Doesn’t Mean End of Fun

-Wrapping up your summer with an end-of-summer bucket list will help ease your way back into the shorter and cooler days that lie ahead.
+Wrapping up your summer with one last trip will help ease your way back into the shorter and cooler days that lie ahead.
 You’ll be finishing off another summer filled with memories because you ended it with intention and purpose.
-And, you’ll be inspired to set some new Bucket List Goals for the autumn and winter camping seasons that are quickly approaching!
+And, you’ll be inspired to set some new goals for the autumn and winter camping seasons.